Email Management: Save 8 Hours a Week With These 16 Inbox Hacks

 3. How is email management done?

-Email management is the process of handling your work and personal email inboxes.
-When done correctly, email management helps you keep your emails under control and prevents you from feeling distracted.
+Email management involves organizing your work and personal email inboxes.
+When done effectively, it helps you stay on top of your emails and reduces distractions.